CyrilleB79/charInfo/readme.md

 * Download [stable version][1]
 * Download [development version][2]

-This add-on allows to present in a message character information such as unicode name, number, category, etc.
+This add-on allows to present in a message character information such as Unicode name, number, category, etc.

 ## Commands